ISO 14001:2026 Clause 8

 Clause 8.1 — Operational planning and control

-Clause 8.1 asks the organisation to establish, implement, control and maintain the processes needed to meet EMS requirements and implement planned actions.
+Clause 8.1 asks the organisation to establish, implement, control and maintain the processes needed to meet EMS requirements and implement the actions determined in Clause 6.

 In simple terms, it asks the organisation to control environmentally important work.